 Although Lviv is known as a cultural capital of Ukraine, Lviv is also a food capital of Ukraine.
 Lviv is famous for its restaurants that serve traditional Ukrainian food, for its bars with fantastic craft beer, and for its cafes with great desserts and delicious coffee.
 All of these are enough for tourists to enjoy and fall in love with this city.
-But if you are an expat who lives in Lviv, you might also want to visit restaurants that offer international cuisine.
+But if you are an expat who lives in Lviv, you might also want to visit stores, or restaurants that offer international cuisine.
 There are a lot of them in Lviv as well, and I made a list of the best places to find international food.

 Tante Sofie is a great restaurant that serves French food.
 It is located in the very center of Lviv (2 minutes from Ratusha).
 It is a cute small place with a few tables inside.
 In summer they place a few tables outside as well for those who prefer to enjoy warm weather and people watching.
 Tante Sofie’s interior is reminiscent of authentic old cafes in Paris.
 Whoever was their designer did a good job.

 On the menu you can find traditional french dishes such as Duck Confit, Beef Bourguignon, Confit Frog Legs, Mussels, Escargot in various sauces and more.
 By the way, if you are a fan of snails, Tante sofie offers the possibility to get a plate of a dozen snails, each one in different sauces.

 Every time I visit Tante Sofie I am surprised how delicious and fresh the food is.
 The Tante Sofie menu also includes a variety of starters, soups, salads, and desserts, so there is no way you are going home hungry.
 The wine card is quite big and offers some great choices.
 There are also a few cocktails on the menu, beer, soft drinks and hot beverages.